 - About BCRF

 - Research is the reason

 Dana-Farber Cancer Institute

-Triple negative breast cancer is the most likely breast cancer subtype to respond to current immunotherapies, but the response rate remains very low.
-Dr. Liu is conducting studies to both identify patients most likely to benefit from these therapies as well as pursuing combination approaches to improve response to immunotherapy in patients with triple negative breast cancer.
+Of the various subtypes of breast cancer, TNBC is the one most likely to respond to current immunotherapies, but the response rate remains very low.
+Dr. Liu is seeking to identify biomarkers that could identify patients most likely to respond to these therapies and is also investigating combination approaches that may improve response to immunotherapy in patients with TNBC.

 Full Research Summary

-Dr. Liu's team has developed a computational model of tumor immune evasion, called "TIDE" (Tumor Immune Dysfunction and Exclusion), which measures the immunogenicity of tumors—meaning how well they will respond to immunotherapy—and has been able to predict response to immunotherapy in laboratory studies.
-They previously identified tumor-promoting genes as potential targets to improve response to immunotherapy.
+Current investigation: She and her team have been validating a computation model they developed called TIDE (Tumor Immune Dysfunction and Exclusion), which measures the immunogenicity of tumors—meaning how well they will respond to immunotherapy.
+TIDE has been able to predict response to immunotherapy in laboratory studies.

 X. Shirley Liu received PhD in Biomedical Informatics and PhD minor in Computer Science from Stanford University in 2002.
 She is now Professor of Statistics, Biostatistics and Computational Biology at Harvard University, Director of the Center of Functional Cancer Epigenetics at Dana-Farber Cancer Institute, and Visiting Professor of Bioinformatics at Tongji Univ.